Frequently Asked Questions

 UNIFORM CONVICTION INFORMATION ACT (UCIA):

 A request can be made by any individual or agency to obtain fingerprint base conviction information for any purpose.
 The conviction information is that which has been collected and maintained by the Illinois State Police Bureau of Identification.
 Persons making Criminal History Conviction requests under the UCIA must provide the appropriate forms which can be obtained from the Illinois State Police.
-The Knox County Sheriff's Department does NOT provide these forms nor submit them to the Bureau of Identification.
-The $10.00 fee charged by the Knox County Sheriff's Department only covers the cost of taking the prints.
+The Knox County Sheriff's Office does NOT provide these forms nor submit them to the Bureau of Identification.
+The $10.00 fee charged by the Knox County Sheriff's Office only covers the cost of taking the prints.
 Other fees associated with UCIA requests must be paid directly to the Illinois State Police at the time of submission.
 For more information on UCIA requests, download the Background Check Guide.

 FEE APPLICANT FINGERPRINT PROCESS: